Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 - Select ``Create``

-Create Security Onion EC2 instance in Amazon Web Services (AWS)
+Create a Security Onion EC2 instance in Amazon Web Services (AWS)
 ---------------------------------

 - From the EC2 dashboard select ``Launch Instance``